bkuri/vfab/docs/vpype-plotty.md

-# vpype-plotty Integration Guide
+# vpype-vfab Integration Guide

 ## Overview

-**vpype-plotty** is a vpype plugin that seamlessly bridges creative tools (vsketch, vpype) with ploTTY's production plotter management system.
+**vpype-vfab** is a vpype plugin that seamlessly bridges creative tools (vsketch, vpype) with vfab's production plotter management system.
 It enables a complete workflow from generative art creation to professional plotter job management.

 ## Installation